Edelweissweg Trail

 The Zmutt village

-From the glacier valley to the Zmutt Village and back to zermatt
+From the Glacier Valley to the Zmutt Village and Back to Zermatt

 From the Glacier Valley, specifically from the waterfall to the Zmutt village it’s around 4.7kms and it’s a very pleasant part of the hike to do cause it’s all in between trees and a river with Matterhorn always behind you.